Graduate student event

 ones, and receive constructive feedback.
 2-page research abstracts

 of those selected will also be included in the conference

-- Outside expert participation: A few "outside expert"
+- Outside expert participation: An additional "outside expert"

 - Other conference attendees: All HCC'03 conference attendees are